sreerag-ms/conways-game-of-life-group-project/README.md

 ### Run with Docker

 The application is containerised using Docker, making it easy to run on any machine without worrying about dependencies.
+Run all the commands from the root of the project.

 #### Development Mode